First United Methodist Church, Pasadena has been a part of the Pasadena community for over 150 years, always located in the heart of the city.

 One of the hallmarks of our church is our wonderful stained glass windows!
 Each window tells a part of the story of the life of Jesus.
 One of the most impressive of our windows is the Rose Window on the south wall of our sanctuary.
 The rose window has many roots, but it is associated with the Gothic period.
 The window's circular shape symbolizes the unity of all things.
 Within the circle, the geometry of the quatrefoil contains 12 major divisions that point to the finite and infinite, earth and heaven.
 Our Rose Window is a memorial in honor of Rev. A.W.
 Bunker, pastor in 1884 (before the church was built).

-Download our Window Guide
+Download our Sanctuary and Chapel Window Guides

 Music for Stained Glass